NewzBin Usenet Index File

 Usenet is a distributed, worldwide discussion system that users use to read and post messages within newsgroups.
 Users can also post binary files to newsgroups, allowing them to share media and other non-text content with other Usenet users.

 Newzbin.com developed the NZB file format to allow them to index binary newsgroup posts.
 NZB files contain a record of the metadata needed to download a post.
 If a user possesses a post's NZB file, they can import that file into their Usenet client and use it to download the post.

 Posts may be split into several UseNet messages, or segments.
 In those cases, the segments and the order in which they should be assembled post-download are defined in the post's NZB file.
 Usenet clients automatically assemble posts that are split into multiple segments.

-How do I open an NZB file?
+How to open an NZB file

 NZB files are typically not meant to be opened.
 Instead, they are meant to be imported into a Usenet client and used to download a Usenet post.
 For example, in the SABnzbd client (cross-platform), you can import an NZB file by clicking the Add button found in the Add File section of the app's Home screen.

 If you want to view the XML-formatted text that an NZB file contains, you can open the file in any text editor.